RegionMiner subtask: Annotation and Statistics

 the complete file will be skipped.

-After one or several BED files were uploaded successfully, and after closing the popup window,
+After one or several BED/BAM files were uploaded successfully, and after closing the popup window,

-the list of available BED files will be automatically updated.
+the list of available BED/BAM files will be automatically updated.

-Uploaded BED files can be deleted from the project anytime via the project management.
+Uploaded BED or BAM files can be deleted from the project anytime via the

 track description="sample treatment-control analysis with 3 treatments and 3 controls"